 - Deduplicating companies by company domain name

-- Deduplicating contacts, companies, deals, or tickets by object ID
+- Deduplicating contacts, companies, deals, or tickets by record ID

 When a new contact is added to HubSpot through a form submission, HubSpot first looks at a contact's usertoken to see if it should be merged with an existing contact.
 The usertoken is the hubspotutk cookie that HubSpot stores in a visitor's browser when they view a page that includes your HubSpot tracking code.

 If a visitor submits a form on one web browser, then another visitor submits a form using the same browser on the same computer, these contacts will be merged together.
 The information from the second form submission will overwrite the information from the first submission because they have the same cookie stored in their browser.
 This will happen only if the email address from the second submission doesn't already exist as a contact in HubSpot.

 You can disable cookie tracking on your form if you want each form submission from the same browser to create a new contact.
 This can be useful in specific use cases, such as collecting contact details at a trade show on a single device.